LukasKnuth/lknuth.dev/content/writings/smallest_monitoring_stack.md

 The Litestream replication is rock solid and I trust the monitoring.
 However, there are certain shortcomings of my setup that you should consider:

-The specific setup with Litestream only works for SQLite.
+This specific setup only works for SQLite.
 That means I can only run apps that use/allow SQLite as their storage backend.
-This is sometimes annoying but hasn't been a problem.
+This sometimes means I can't run an application I'd like, but I've always found alternatives.

 Litestream does not support multiple replicas - although [this is changing](https://fly.io/blog/litestream-revamped/).
 Currently, all `Deployments` have `replicas = 1` and `strategy = "Recreate"` to ensure there are never two instances of the same application running.